elastisys/compliantkubernetes/docs/compliantkubernetes/user-guide/faq.md

     * Non-option 1: Store the encryption key on the VM's `/boot` disk.
 This is obvious security theatre.
 For example, if server disks are stolen, the VM's data is in the hands of the thiefs.

     * Non-option 2: Let admins type the encryption key on the VM's console.
+Asking admins to do this is time-consuming, error-prone, effectivly jeopardizing uptime.
+Instead, Compliant Kubernetes recommends automatic VM reboots during "quiet times", such as at night, to ensure the OS is patched without sacrificing uptime.

+        . as it would require admins to frequently copy-pasteBetter to mention that it will add a problematic and time-consuming step that jeopardizes the uptime and prevents automatic rebooting of servers as a protective security measure.

         This would be prohibitive to the admins time.
 If they spend all their time copy-pasting encryption keys, they won't have time to do security patching and Compliant Kubernetes improvements, hence the overall security posture will suffer.

     * Non-option 3: Let the VM pull the encryption key via instance metadata or [instance configuration](https://cloudinit.readthedocs.io/en/latest/topics/format.html#cloud-config-data).
 This would imply storing the encryption key on the cloud provider.
-If the cloud provider doesn't have encryption at rest, then the encryption key is also stored unencrypted, likely on the same server as the VM is running.
+If the cloud provider doesn't have encryption-at-rest, then the encryption key is also stored unencrypted, likely on the same server as the VM is running.
 Hence, this quickly ends up being security theatre.

-    * Non-option 4: Let the VM pull the encryption key from an external location which features encryption at rest.
+    * Non-option 4: Let the VM pull the encryption key from an external location which features encryption-at-rest.
 This would imply that the VM needs some kind of credentials to authenticate to the external location.
 Again these credentials are stored unencrypted on the cloud provider, so we are back to non-option 3.

     Okay, so what are real options then?